AbhinavJain-0104/maze/README.md

 ---

 ## 🛠️ Troubleshooting
-- If you see "Failed to load images," make sure:
+- **Images not loading?**
+  - Make sure your images are in `C:\maze_test_images`.
+  - The backend prints the images directory path on startup.
+Confirm it matches your images location.
+- **Maze points not mapping correctly?**
+  - Ensure you are running the latest code.
+The frontend now maps clicks to the grid using the original image size and grid size.
+- **No path found?**
+  - Make sure you are clicking on open paths (not walls) in the maze image.
-  - The backend is running from the `backend` directory.
+  - The grid is generated from a resized version of the image (max 100x100).
+For best results, use clear, high-contrast maze images.
-  - The `images/` folder exists at the project root and contains images.
+- **Port conflict?**
-- If you get a port conflict, make sure nothing else is running on port 8000.
+  - Make sure nothing else is running on port 8000.

 ---